ritik168/Library_-Analysis-/README.md

 GROUP BY 1
 ```

+#### Task 9.
-#### 9.List Members Who Registered in the Last 180 Days:
+List Members Who Registered in the Last 180 Days:
 SELECT * FROM members
 WHERE reg_date >= CURRENT_DATE - INTERVAL '180 days';
+#### Task 10.
-#### 10.List Employees with Their Branch Manager's Name and their branch details:
+List Employees with Their Branch Manager's Name and their branch details:
 ```
 SELECT
     e1.emp_id,